Safety Alignment as Continual Learning: Mitigating the Alignment Tax via Orthogonal Gradient Projection: Introduction

 Large Language Models (LLMs) have emerged as highly capable general-purpose systems~\citep{achiam2023gpt, bai2023qwen, dubey2024llama}, achieving strong performance in complex reasoning~\citep{cobbe2021training,hendrycks2measuring}, code generation~\citep{chen2021evaluating,nam2024using}, and open-ended content synthesis \citep{sudhakaran2023mariogpt,kantharaj2022opencqa,liu2025scientific}.
 However, capability alone does not imply safe or aligned behavior: without explicit alignment, LLMs may generate toxic or biased outputs, produce persuasive misinformation, or provide assistance that enables harmful actions~\citep{dongrobust,liu2023jailbreaking,wangdecodingtrust}.
 As a result, safety and reliability have become central requirements for deployment, often summarized by the desiderata of being \textbf{helpful, honest, and harmless} (HHH)~\citep{ouyang2022training}.

 In practice, safety alignment is typically implemented via a dedicated \emph{post-training} pipeline~\citep{wang2024comprehensive}.
 After large-scale pre-training endows broad general capabilities, the model is further optimized to follow human intent and safety constraints using \emph{Supervised Fine-Tuning (SFT)}~\citep{bianchisafety,choi2024safety} and/or preference-based optimization such as \emph{RLHF}~\citep{ouyang2022training,daisafe} or \emph{Direct Preference Optimization (DPO)} \citep{rafailov2023direct}.
 While effective at reducing harmful behaviors, this sequential optimization frequently incurs an \textbf{alignment tax}: improving safety can lead to measurable regressions in general capabilities (e.g., truthfulness or general helpfulness, see naive tuning in Fig.~\ref{fig:main_results})~\citep{ouyang2022training,askell2021general,noukhovitch2023language}.
-A key driver is \emph{parameter interference across different stages}---updates induced by safety objectives can modify the same parameter subspaces that encode pre-trained competencies, yielding capability loss even as safety improves~\citep{kirkunderstanding,lin2024mitigating}.
+One important mechanism is \emph{parameter interference across stages}: updates induced by safety objectives can overlap with directions that support pre-trained competencies, yielding capability loss even as safety improves~\citep{kirkunderstanding,lin2024mitigating}.
+We do not claim that this mechanism exhausts all sources of alignment tax; data curation, objective misspecification, refusal calibration, optimizer settings, and benchmark sensitivity can also contribute.
+Our focus is the gradient-interference component because it admits a simple, local intervention.